 Pets are not panaceas for lifting one's spirits

 Data clearly show that pets are not panaceas for lifting one's spirits.
 Perhaps it's because there are marked individual differences among people who choose to bring a companion animal into their lives and the reasons underlying this decision won't be cured by the presence of a pet.
-Or, perhaps it's because the people aren't really ready to share their home with another sentient living beings.
+Or, perhaps it's because the people aren't really ready to share their home with another sentient living being.
 Or, it's because the people don't get what they expect and need from their new friend, namely, an unconditional lover who'll be there for them 24/7 regardless of how they're feeling.

 A practical rule of thumb I often suggest is if it looks highly likely that the presence of a companion animal will develop into a close and workable reciprocal relationship for you and for them and you're able to give them the good life to which they're also entitled, go for it because the chances are that it would be a win-win for all.
 If you're not sure, think about it deeply and realize that this may not be the best time to bring another being for whom you're their veritable lifeline into your home.
 It's okay to make this decision and to figure out how to otherwise best deal with whatever isn't going right for you.